Easy Clam Chowder

 • Fresh ground black pepper

 For the clam juice and minced clams, the brand Doxsee is a good choice.
-It tastes good and doesn’t contain any MSG as other brands can.
+It tastes good and doesn’t contain any MSG, unlike other brands.

 easy clam chowder ingredients on a tray.